simpleanalytics/scripts/README.md

 ## Device testing is sponsored by BrowserStack

+We run our public script with more than [50 browsers on many different (real) devices](https://github.com/simpleanalytics/scripts/blob/main/test/helpers/get-browsers.js).
+We support Internet Explorer 9 (not sure who is still using that) and up.
+Including many mobile browsers and less common devices.
 We get amazing sponsorship from [BrowserStack](https://www.browserstack.com/).
 Thanks, BrowserStack!

 <img src="https://mijnimpact-adriaan-io.s3.amazonaws.com/1581763646555-browserstack-logo.png" width="300px" alt="BrowserStack Logo" />